VisualCaseGen: Ridge World

 Step 5: Save the ocean bathymetry files

 The final section of mom6_bathy (4.
-Save the grid and bathymetry files) can be executed to save the MOM6 supergrid file, the MOM6 bathymetry file, the CICE grid file and the ESMF mesh file.
-By default, this saves the files into the VisualCaseGen directory, but you can alter this.
-For our case, we're going to refer to the grid as "ridge_1x1" i.e., a 1 degree ridge world case and we'll save them in the directory /glade/work/islas/CSSI/ridge_1x1/config_files/ so we modify the cell in this step to the following:
+Save the grid, bathymetry, and mesh files) can be executed to save the MOM6 supergrid file, the MOM6 bathymetry file, the CICE grid file and the ESMF mesh file.
+By default, this saves the files into a subdirectory within the directory you specified in step 3 and the name of that directory is the name you gave to the ocean grid also in step 3:

-If it has completed successfully, then you should see the line that begins "SUCCESS! " upon executing this cell and you should see four files have been created in the location you specified.
+If this cell executes successfully then you should see four files have been created in the location you specified.
 Now you can return to the VisualCaseGen GUI to configure the land surface.

 Step 6: Configure the land surface properties

-Return back to the VisualCaseGen GUI and click on the CLM tab within the grids section
+Return back to the VisualCaseGen GUI and proceed to the Land Grid Mode

 The "fsurdat" file controls the land surface properties and their time evolution (where relevant).
 You can read more about fsurdat files here.
 The remainder of this section of VisualCaseGen can be used to specify the land surface properties over our idealized land regions.
 Since we are modifying the whole planet, we can specify the region to modify using the "via corner coords" and modify from 90 degrees South to 90 degrees North over longitudes from 0 degrees to 360 degrees.
 We'll also use the "Idealized" option.